Richard Menschel

-Richard Menschel (born c.
-1935) is an American investment banker, art collector and philanthropist.
+Richard Menschel (born January 6, 1934) is an American investment banker, art collector and philanthropist.
 He is a (retired) senior director of Goldman Sachs.
 Through the Charina Endowment Fund and the Charina Foundation, he supports art museums, schools and health charities.
 He won the 2015 Carnegie Medal of Philanthropy.

 Early life

-Richard Menschel was born circa 1935.
+Richard Menschel was born January 6, 1934.
 His father, Benjamin Menschel, was a real estate investor.
 He has a brother, Robert Menschel, who also works for Goldman Sachs.

 Menschel was educated at the Bronx High School of Science.
 He graduated from Syracuse University, and he earned a master in business administration from the Harvard Business School in 1959.
 He was a lieutenant in the United States Air Force.

 Business career

 Menschel worked at Goldman Sachs for 25 years.
 He was a partner by the mid-1970s, and served on its management committee.
 He retired as senior director in 1988.
 When Goldman Sachs became a public company in 1999, Menschel earned $20 million in shares.

 Menschel also served on the board of directors of T. Rowe Price.